ise-uiuc/magicoder/README.md

 </p>

 > [!IMPORTANT]
 > We are keeping improving the documents and adding more implementation details.
-Please stay tuned!
+Please stay tuned at [README-DEV.md](README-DEV.md) for more information.

 ## About